-The year 2019 will be the centenary of the Swedish society for musicology and its journal Svensk tidskrift för musikforskning / Swedish journal of music research (STM–SJM).
-In connection with this, the journal now invites contributions to a jubilee issue, where Swedish music research of the past, the present and the future will be discussed.
+The year 2019 is the centenary of the Swedish society for musicology and its journal Svensk tidskrift för musikforskning / Swedish journal of music research (STM–SJM).
+In connection with this, the journal now invites contributions to a special issue, where Swedish music research of the past, the present and the future will be discussed.

 An introductory article by professor Håkan Lundström, Lund university, will delineate the history of music research in Sweden with regard to its roots as well as to its increasing diversification.
 Today, the field spans musicology, music ethnology/music anthropology, research in music education, music sociology, music psychology, music archaeology, music therapy and artistic research in music, as well as music research within other research areas such as history, literature and science.
 We hope this diversification will permeate the jubilee issue, for which we now invite Swedish and non-Swedish scholars to contribute texts of two kinds:

 - Research articles that deal with Swedish music research of the past and/or of the present time, possibly with prospects to the future.
 Articles in this category will be subject to peer review, should be no longer than 10000 words, and may for example relate to one of the following issues:

 - The meaning and relevance of the category ”Swedish music research”.

 - Research traditions in Sweden, risings against them, and the establishment of new traditions.

 - The growth of individual branches of music research in Sweden.